-The community members determined that the most important, essential outcome, is finding:
+The community consultation determined that the most important, essential outcome for the project is finding:

-“the option/s that best contributes to improving the ecology of the South Lagoon as determined by scientific evidence, given water availability and constraints.”
+'The option/s that best contribute to improving the ecology of the South Lagoon as determined by scientific evidence, given water availability and constraints.'

-- Permanent connection between the Coorong South Lagoon and Southern Ocean, including temporary pumping from the Coorong South Lagoon to the Southern Ocean (salinity reset)
+- A connection between the Coorong South Lagoon and Southern Ocean

 - Targeted dredging of Coorong flow constrictions to improve connectivity